listguy/pre-course-2021-final-boilerplate/README.md

 ![phone look](./src/images-and-videos/media-query.PNG)

-6. On the left side you can see the links to my social accounts : instagram, github, codepan and my daily spotify mix highly recommended
+6. On the left side you can see the links to my social accounts : instagram, github, codepan and my daily spotify mix, highly recommended.

 <br>